Frequently Asked Questions

 How is 3B’s business model unique?

 3B is worker-owned and run cooperatively.
-Working in the B&B is a requirement to live in our house; after expenses, our profits go towards the cost of living downstairs, a benefit shared by everyone.
+We’re proud members of the United States Federation of Worker Cooperatives and the New York City Network of Worker Cooperatives.
+Working in the B&B is a requirement to live in our house; after expenses, our profits go towards the cost of living here, a benefit shared by everyone.
 This means we have time to pursue our other professional and creative activities.
 Any additional profits are divided according to hours worked, following a labor-equity model.
+(The end result?
+We’re the first American company certified for meeting the Wagemark international fair wage standard.)
 We all fill slightly different roles in the business, depending on our individual interests, but decisions are made by consensus.
 We see 3B as a way to enact our ideals while staying afloat in a difficult city, and we hope that we might end up a model for other progressive entrepreneurs.

 So you guys have day jobs?
 Or do you just putter around 3B all day?